CyberCowboy404/AE-testask/README.md

 # Simple-Accounting React and Nodejs/Express app

 ## Description
-This is a simple accounting application which allow you to store your accoutn balance.
+This is a simple accounting application which allow you to store your account balance.

-Using application you can add(credit) funds to your account or subtract(debt) them.
+Using application you can add funds to your account or subtract them.

 For data storage we use simple JSON files.